BBK’s Reproductive Cancer Toolkit

 “As part of Cervical Cancer Prevention Week and the heightened awareness that this brings to reproductive cancers more broadly, we wanted to do our bit to provide further information about the common symptoms that both men and women should be looking out for.
 I think this tool goes some way to achieving this.

 It’s incredibly important that both men and women are aware of the symptoms to monitor, so that if any worrying signs develop, medical help can be obtained quickly to rule out cancer.
 Cancer can of course masquerade as, or even exist alongside, more common, less serious health problems.
 This makes it difficult to spot and can delay diagnosis and treatment.
 This is one of the reasons cancer can be so devastating in its impact.
 By taking the symptoms highlighted by the tool seriously and at an early stage, this will go a long to ensuring treatment at the earliest possible point, giving you the greatest chance of the best outcome.

 By creating this tool, we are bringing together valuable insight and information from various specialist reproductive cancer charities into one place for the first time, to create a central resource for all”.

-Senior Associate and heads up the Complex Injuries team, Joshua Hughes.
+Partner and Head of the Complex Injury team, Joshua Hughes.

 View our interactive tool kit